Contents

 Design Accent.

-Skylights can affect a home’s interior design like no other aspect, including an unanticipated punch in stairs or home offices or by offering a centerpiece in living rooms and kitchen areas.
+Skylights can affect a house’s interior design like no other aspect, including an unexpected punch in staircases or home offices or by providing a focal point in living spaces and cooking areas.

 Skylights track the sun throughout the day, and orientation matters little.
 By comparison, windows have sharply contrasting light patterns, especially when oriented east or west.